pmr1/home_assistant/README.md

 The python code is a an cut down version of python called SNAP that runs in a  Synapse Wireless https://www.synapsewireless.com/
 model SM700 or SM200.
 It receives and sends commands via 9600 baud UART (UART1 in HAcontrol31.py )
 SW modles are now defunct and are replaced by RF220 and SM220 see https://abrupt-sheathbill.files.svdcdn.com/production/uploads/Synapse-Core-IoT-Platform-Flyer_v4-2.pdf

+Further experiment revealed that the ble scan in the esp32c6 yaml file  in ble_ibeacon/lightSwitch04.yaml  was found to be unreliable and required the beacon to be scanning continuously.
+The battery lifetime for a CR3032 cell in the iBeacon, ~300mAhr, would only be a maximum of 40 days.
+The beacon was then modified such that a push-button supply power to the beacon to advertise its ble data.
+This extends the battery liftetime to well over a year  Secondly the scanning receive was moved to separate ESP32C6 which processed the detection and switched a GPIO pin on another ESP8266 module to swich the light on.

+Another combersom  it simplifies the switch detection procedure.